manabie-com/manabie-com.github.io/content/posts/nats-multi-tenant/index.md

   }
 ]
 ```
-You can see the result above, we have an account A and three users (Admin, Bob, Tom) are connecting to nats.
-Nats say
+You can see the result above, we have an account A and three users (Admin, Bob, Tom) are connecting to NATS.
+NATS say
-`solating them from clients in other accounts`, so we can test by add account **B** in our configuration then connect nats-box
+`solating them from clients in other accounts`, so we can test by add account **B** in our configuration then connect NATS-box
 by **AdminB** then run `nats server report accounts --json`.

 #### **Summary**

-Currently, the Manabie team are using this way to apply nats multi-tenant in our backend code, this way quite easy to configure permission for users
+Currently, the Manabie team are using this way to apply NATS multi-tenant in our backend code, this way quite easy to configure permission for users
 we just go to file config and add permission into a user you want.
 You can go to [my demo](https://github.com/manabie-com/manabie-com.github.io/tree/setup-nats-multi-tenant/content/posts/nats-multi-tenant/examples)
 and try to run this example.
 Thank you for your reading!